foolin/tigo/README.md

 As you can see, all these routes have the same route prefix `/api` and the handlers `m1` and `m2`.
-In other similar routing frameworks, the handlers registered with a route group are also called *middlewares*.
+In other similar tigo frameworks, the handlers registered with a route group are also called *middlewares*.

 Route groups can be nested.
 That is, a route group can create a child group by calling the `Group()` method.
 The router serves as the top level route group.
 A child group inherits the handlers registered with its parent group.
 For example,